-Admission-A student's full admission status is valid for one year, with an additional year available upon petition.
+Unconditional admission is a full nonprobationary admission status.
+It indicates that the applicant has met all essential admission requirements.
+This admission status is valid for one year, with an additional year available upon petition.
 If an admitted student fails to matriculate within the allowed time, the admission status is terminated, and the student must reapply.

-Probationary Admission-The SLIS Admissions Committee may grant probationary admission to a student who fails to meet one or more of the admission requirements listed above, if, in the judgment of the committee members, there is sufficient other evidence of probable success in the degree program.
+The SLIS Faculty Admissions Committee may grant probationary admission to a student who fails to meet one or more of the admission requirements listed above, if, in the judgment of the committee members, there is sufficient other evidence of probable success in the degree program.
 Probationary admission carries a requirement that the student maintain a minimum GPA of 3.0 throughout the program.
 Other conditions of the probationary admission, if any, will be stated in the admission letter.
 The student's progress will be monitored throughout the program to ensure that the conditions are maintained.
 If, at any time in the program, the student does not meet the conditions of the probation, admission will be terminated.